German cruiser Admiral Hipper: Battle of the Barents Sea

 Kummetz's plan was to divide his force in half; he would take Admiral Hipper and three destroyers north of the convoy to attack it and draw away the escorts.
-Lützow and the remaining three destroyers would then attack the undefended convoy from the south.
-At 09:15 on the 31st, the British destroyer spotted the three destroyers screening for Admiral Hipper; the Germans opened fire first.
-Four of the other five destroyers escorting the convoy rushed to join the fight, while laid a smoke screen to cover the convoy.
+Lützow and the remaining three destroyers would attack the undefended convoy from the south.
+At 09:15 on 31 December, the British destroyer spotted the three destroyers screening Admiral Hipper; the Germans opened fire first.
+Four of the other five destroyers escorting the convoy rushed to join in, while laid a smoke screen to cover the convoy.
 Admiral Hipper fired several salvos at Achates, raining shell splinters on the destroyer that severed steam lines and reduced her speed to 15 kn.
 Kummetz then turned back north to draw the destroyers away.
-Captain Robert Sherbrooke, the British escort commander, left two destroyers to cover the convoy while he took the remaining four to pursue Admiral Hipper.
+Captain Robert Sherbrooke, the Senior Officer escort, left two destroyers to cover the convoy while he took the remaining four to pursue Admiral Hipper.